-The system events option is available on the partner dashboard, and allows you to search for specific event types.
+The system events option is available on the partner dashboard once you go into an individual business settings, and allows you to search for specific event types.
 This is useful for auditing purposes as it shows what user has made the change, and the date/time that the change occurred.

 There is a large number of filters that you can use to search, and these filters cover almost all changes made within the business.
 The fields include:

 - Event types - listed in alphabetical order.

 - User - click on the drop down if you want to search for changes made by a specific user.
 The list of users reflect those on the 'Manage users' page.

 - Employee - click on the drop down to search for changes relating to a specific employee.
 The list of employees reflect the employees (both active and terminated) within the business